Innovation and Unity Party: 2009 elections

 In Congressional elections taking place on 27 November 2009, PINU won three seats in Congress, earning 6.43% of the total vote.
 PINU's candidate in the 2009 presidential election was Bernard Martínez Valerio.
 He came in third place, earning 1.83% of the vote.

 2013 elections

 In Congressional elections taking place on 26 November 2017, PINU gained back control of the seats it lost in 2009, earning four seats in Congress.
 PINU's candidate in the 2013 election was Jorge Aguilar Paredes.
 He came in seventh place, earning 0.14% of the vote.

 2017 elections

 In Congressional elections taking place on 24 November 2017, PINU won one seat in Congress, earning 1.83% of the total vote, marking a significant decrease in support.
 PINU did not have a candidate in the presidential election, which took place on the same day.

 2021 elections

 In Congressional elections taking place on 28 November 2021, PINU lost all four of its seats in Congress, marking the first time since 1989 that the party failed to earn any seats.
 PINU did not have a candidate in the presidential election which took place that day.

+2025 elections

+In general elections place on 30 November 2025, the polls showed that more than 30,028 People voting in the 2025 General elections voted for Nelson Ávila Gutiérrez, the 2025 PINU–SD Presidential candidate which is 0.82% of all Voters in the 2025 Honduran general election making the party 4th place, way less voted than third place Liberty and Refoundation (LIBRE) Party but still less 5 times more voted than the Christian Democratic Party of Honduras during the same election.
+In addition to that, PINU-SD received 634,168 Votes in the 2025 Parliamentary elections or 3.14% of the Vote, Coming back in the National Congress with 2 Seats.